 \section{Abstract}

-This supplementary materials is organized as follows.
-We give a more detailed description of the linear accelerator used for electron irradiation built by RadiaBeam Technologies LLC.
+This supplementary material is organized as follows.
+We give a more detailed description of the linear accelerator used for electron irradiation built by \mbox{RadiaBeam} Technologies LLC.
 We present a set of EPR spectra recorded after each step of irradiation and subsequent annealing on sample S1.
 After that, we give an estimation of $T_2$ based on dipole-dipole interactions between NV centers.
 In the main text, we presented spin-lattice and spin-spin relaxation times acquired by pulsed EPR techniques.
-In this supporting material we include our results on the saturation of CW EPR spectrum supporting the angular dependence observed in pulsed EPR measurements.
-In the main text we motivated this observation based on angular dependence of ZFS induced relaxation.
-Here we give the full derivation of this model.
-In the following section integrated CW EPR spectrum is compared to a spectrum acquired by pulsed techniques, namely to the field swept Hahn echo decay.
-Finally to make our ENDOR spectra more transparent, we summarize the resonance frequencies shown in fig. 5 in the main text.
+In this supporting material, we include our results on the saturation of CW EPR spectrum supporting the angular dependence observed in pulsed EPR measurements.
+In the main text, we motivated this observation based on the angular dependence of ZFS induced relaxation.
+Here, we give the full derivation of this model.
+In the following section, integrated CW EPR spectrum is compared to a spectrum acquired by pulsed techniques, namely to the field swept Hahn-echo decay.
+To support our interpretation of the measured ESEEM signal, the Fourier transform of the \mbox{ESEEM} signal in the parallel case is included here.
+Finally, to make our \mbox{ENDOR} spectra more transparent, we summarize the resonance frequencies shown in Fig. 5 in the main text.